 Different types of mushrooms

-As we alluded to earlier, when you add mushrooms to your diet, you won’t struggle with a lack of variety.
+As mentioned earlier, when you add mushrooms to your diet, you won’t struggle with a lack of variety.
 Here are just a few popular edible mushroom varieties to pick from:

 Portobello